VincentZalzal/noisy/README.md

 ### Code exploration

-The main use-case is code exploration, especially on [Compiler Explorer](https://godbolt.org/).
+The main use case is code exploration, especially on [Compiler Explorer](https://godbolt.org/).

 Just use the `vz::Noisy` type and a message is printed for each call to a special member function.
 A summary is also printed at the end of the program.
 An operation must be called at least once to appear in the summary.